Do you ever need to use regex to filter and monitor a list of queries or URLs?

 Below are a few different ideas for how you could use this sheet to generate regex patterns that you can input into other tools.

-The regex examples could actually be used across any of these tools in some way, so make sure to experiment.
+You could use the regex examples across any of these tools, so make sure to experiment.